 Intangible assets are carried at acquisition cost and reduced by amortization using the straight-line method.
 Intangible assets contain software licenses.
-Extraordinary writedowns to the lower of cost or market were carried out in cases where impairment is expected to be permanent.
+Impairment losses to write items down to the lower of cost or market are recognized in cases where impairment is expected to be permanent.
 The economic useful life applied is three years.

 Items of property, plant and equipment are recognized at the amortized cost of the asset including incidental acquisition costs.
 The costs of self-constructed assets also include a proportionate share of production-related costs of materials and production overheads as well as direct materials and production costs.
 Borrowing costs are not capitalized.
 Goods subject to wear and tear are depreciated.
-Extraordinary write-downs to the lower of cost or market were carried out in cases where impairment is expected to be permanent.
+Impairment losses to write items down to the lower of cost or market are recognized in cases where impairment is expected to be permanent.